singh-man/books/crackingTheCoding/01_arraysAndStrings.md

 7	}
 ```

 On each concatenation,a new copy of the string is created, and the two strings are copied over,character by character.
 The first iteration requires us to copy x characters.
-The second iteration requires copying 2x characters.T he third iteration requires 3x,and so on.The total time therefore isO(x + 2x + . . . + nx).
-This reduces toO(xN²).
+The second iteration requires copying 2x characters.
+The third iteration requires 3x, and so on.The total time therefore is O(x + 2x + . . . + nx).
+This reduces to O(xn²).

 > Why is it O(xn²)?
 Because 1 + 2 + ... + n equals n(n+1)/2, or O(n²).